RickStrahl/BlogPosts/2019-04/Creating-a-custom-HttpInterceptor-to-handle-withCredentials/CreatingACustomHttpinterceptorToHandleWithcredentials.md

 ```

 ### Summary
-Customizing every HTTP request is almost a requirement for every client side application, especially if it deals with any kind of authentication.
-Nobody wants to send the same headers or config info on every request, and if later on it turns out there are additional items that need to be sent you get to scour your app and try to find each place the HttpClient is used.
+Customizing every HTTP request is almost a requirement for every client side application that deals with any kind of authentication.
+Nobody wants to send the same headers or config info on every request, and if later on it turns out there are additional items that need to be sent you get to scour your app and try to find each place the `HttpClient` is used which is not cool.

-Creating one or more interceptors is useful for handling creating standardized requests.
+Creating one or more interceptors is useful for handling and creating standardized requests that fire on every request.
+In this example I added additional headers to every request, but you can potentially look at each url and decide what needs to be handled.
+The control is there as one or multiple central interception points to HTTP requests.

 In the end this is relatively easy to hook up, but man is this some ugly, ugly code and good luck trying to remember the class salad - or even finding it.
 That's why I'm writing this up if for nothing else than my own sanity so i can find it next time.
 Maybe it's useful to some of you as well.